j4y/developerportal/pages/platforms/windows.md

 ### FrameDetector

 The <code>FrameDetector</code> tracks expressions in a sequence of real-time frames.
 It expects each frame to have a timestamp that indicates the time the frame was captured.
 The timestamps arrive in an increasing order.
 The <code>FrameDetector</code> will detect a face in an frame and deliver information on it to you, including the facial expressions.
-The <code>FrameDetector</code> constructor expects two parameters, a buffer size (which is necessary for setting the number of frames of the internal frame buffer), and a process frame rate (useful for throttling the maximum number of frames processed per second).
+The <code>FrameDetector</code> constructor expects four parameters, a buffer size (which is necessary for setting the number of frames of the internal frame buffer), a process frame rate (useful for throttling the maximum number of frames processed per second), a maximum number of faces to process, and the face detector mode (LARGE_FACES for closer, SMALL_FACES for farther away).
 By default, the process frame rate is set to 30.
 If the buffer becomes full because processing cannot keep up with the supply of frames, the oldest unprocessed frame is dropped.

 ```
-FrameDetector(int bufferSize, int processFrameRate);
+FrameDetector(const int bufferSize,
+              const float processFrameRate = DEFAULT_PROCESSING_FRAMERATE,
+              const unsigned int maxNumFaces = DEFAULT_MAX_NUM_FACES,
+              const FaceDetectorMode faceConfig = affdex::FaceDetectorMode::LARGE_FACES);
 ```

 After successfully initializing the detector using the start method.
 The frames can be passed to the detector by calling the process method.